AI-Generated Sales Content: The Quality Problem No One's Talking About

 The rule of thumb

-After AI generates a draft, ask: “Would I be embarrassed to have this on our website with my name on it?”
-If yes, it needs more human work.
-If you wouldn’t put your name on it, don’t publish it under your brand.
+After AI generates a draft, ask yourself: “Would I put my name on this?”
+If you hesitate, it needs more human work.
+If you wouldn’t sign it, don’t publish it under your brand.

 When your team produces 5x more content with AI, the management problem gets 5x worse.
 More assets in the library means more to organize, more to keep current, and more for reps to wade through.
-The search problem that was bad with 50 assets becomes a nightmare with 250.
+The search problem that was annoying with 50 assets becomes a real problem with 250.

-Content Camel gives you AI-powered search, content analytics, and content aging alerts — so the content your team creates (AI-assisted or not) actually gets found and used.
+Content Camel gives you AI powered search, content analytics, and aging alerts so the content your team creates (AI assisted or not) actually gets found and used.
 Try it free.

 Related: AI for Sales Content: What Actually Works | How AI Search is Changing Content Discovery | How to Do a Sales Content Audit